- Created by Maffioletti Sergio (ID), last modified by Coman Schmid Diana Elena (ID) on Jun 06, 2023

 LeoMed in action

 Once a tenant is set up, users requiring access to LeoMed can be added.
 Users must be authorized by the tenant's Project Leader (PL) and the user account must be requested by the Permissions Manager (PM).
+For further information on how to request accounts and enable userrs on LeoMed, see User accounts.

 Once the LeoMed user account has been set up and the user has configured the two-factor authentication (2FA), users are ready to access Leonhard Med either via remote desktop (via a web browser) or ssh (via the command line).
 Users enter the LeoMed platform on a login node.
 It serves as a jumping-off point for all services available on LeoMed, such as storage, the compute cluster, or locally hosted web services.